 By default, ODBC driver managers are configured to use hidden versions of the odbc.ini and odbcinst.ini configuration files (named .odbc.ini and .odbcinst.ini) located in the home directory, as well as the cloudera.hiveodbc.ini file in the lib subfolder of the driver installation directory.
-If you want to store these configuration files in different locations, then you must set environment variables to indicate the locations of these files:
+If you store these configuration files elsewhere, then you must set the environment variables described below so that the driver manager can locate the files.